-Stuart Falconer is the Chairman of OLLIE.
 Stuart’s son Morgan took his own life when he was just 15 years old.

 Stuart says, ‘Morgan was the sweetest boy you could meet.
 He didn’t have an aggressive bone in his body.
 I was so excited to see what the future held for him.
 When Morgan died everything changed and life seemed pointless.
 Disbelief surrounds everything you do and small tasks become incredibly difficult.
 There’s not a lot of joy in my life now, it’s difficult to take pleasure from the same things I used to.

 This whole tragedy has left an enormous gap in my life that I will never be able to fill.
 It’s left me with the desire to do something, anything to prevent other parents from having to go through what Chris, Jane and I have.

 I’m fortunate that I’m able to do something with OLLIE.